Narabzad/Chameleons/README.md

 # MSMarco Chameleons: Challenging the MSMarco Leaderboard with Extremely Obstinate Queries
-This repository contains the dataset related to ''MSMarco Chameleons: Challenging the MSMarco Leaderboard with Extremely Obstinate Queries'' resource paper.

 In this work we find that while rankers have witnessed an impresive improvement in the oeprformance during the recent years, there are still a significant number of queries that cannot be addressed by any of the state of the art neural rankers.
 We refer to these queries as obstinate queries because of their difficulty.